jg2273/SmartDeadbolt/PROJECT-DEFINITION.md

 This repository will serve as as a direct means of documentation as well as communication about the project, including a logbook where all changes, decisions, and contributions will be documented.

-## Objectives
+## Scenarios

-**Description:** The product would contain an RFID reader and programmed card for user input, a keypad for user input, a
+**User Interface:** The product would contain an RFID reader and programmed card for user input, a keypad for user input, a deadbolt latch, an LCD screen to output messages to a user, a buzzer to accompany ouput messages with sounds, a removable/changable battery, LEDs to indicate battery level, and all of this would be enclosed to fit a standardized door and latch size.

+## Parameters

+To ensure user-friendly installation, the most common and standardized deadbolt size will be considered when creating the enclosure and latch.
+**Cross Bore Diameter:** 2-1/8"
+**Backset:** 2-3/8"
+**Latch Bore Diameter:** 1"
+**Total Weight:** 2.5lbs and under